PaddleRoundThePier is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you.

 Lower Bayou Hot Spots (Saltwater)

-1. FM 2004 Bridge Area My go-to starting point offers:
+1. FM 2004 Bridge Area My go-to starting point offers excellent access:

 • Easy launching from roadside